 You always experience your thinking.

-You don’t feel the world.
+We don’t feel the world.
 Our thoughts give us our experience of the world.

-So if you’re afraid to fail, you’re feeling fear because of a thought you’re giving power to.
+So if you’re afraid to fail, you’re feeling fear because of a thought you’re giving attention to.
 Most people don’t know they’re doing this, but when they realize what’s going on, they see what they’ve been doing all these years.

 In the end, you might fail, or you might not.
 You can’t know what failure looks like.
 Going bankrupt might be the best thing that ever happened to you.
 Building a 7-figure business might be the worst thing.